-My copy-editing clients range from novelists to non-fiction authors and the aim for all clients is simple: to polish language to a publishable standard.
+My copy-editing clients range from publishers to novelists to non-fiction authors and the aim for all clients is simple: to help the author communicate well with the reader.

 Copy-editing varies in scope, from light editing to improve the odd clumsy sentence through to more comprehensive support to tidy the text.
 The depth of the edit depends on the state of the material and the client’s preference.